Reviewed Date: 05/10/2023

 Use In-House Resources

-- Map the sewage collection system.
+- Map the sewage collection system, if you do not have good maps.

 - Get flowcharts from the treatment plant and pump station capacities.
 Also get run times.
 (Note: this requires run time meters at all pump stations.)
 Pump capacities can be obtained from the manufacturer's literature or the wastewater system's equipment specifications.